TheOdinProject/curriculum/foundations/introduction/motivation_and_mindset.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Recognise sensible mindsets that promote healthy learning.
+- Recognize sensible mindsets that promote healthy learning.
 - Understand helpful ways to approach learning and struggling.
 - Things to avoid along your learning journey with TOP.